Cathedral of Santa Maria Assunta e Santa Giustina

 The first stop is Piacenza with the Cathedral inside which is the Kronos Museum which includes in separate form, the ascent to the dome: 160 steps to reach the top among medieval paths, spiral staircases and attics.
 The continuous overlooking of the city and inside the church are remarkable.
 The final destination is the masterpiece created by Giovanni Francesco Barbieri called il Guercino, between 1626 and 1627.

-Piacenza and the Basilica of Santa Maria di Campagna
+Basilica of Santa Maria di Campagna

 This basilica is a true Renaissance masterpiece that fits perfectly into the context of the historical centre.
 Climbing the dome is not always possible, but the interior is embellished with an important cycle of frescoes by Giovanni Antonio Sacchi known as Pordenone, who worked there from 1528 to 1539.